Coach Bolts & Coach Screws: The Differences

 Coach bolt Coach Screw

-Coach bolts are often used at critical points within a structure to join segments together.
+Nowadays, coach bolts are most often used at critical points within a structure to join segments together.
 They are sturdy and robust and are far superior to nails and many other bolt types when used for joining timber to timber or timber to metal.

 Coach bolts are available in a range of sizes.
-All have metric coarse threads.
+All coach bolts have metric coarse threads.
 They are most commonly used in the construction and timber trades.

+Coach Screws, while similar, should not be confused with Coach Bolts.
 A coach screw has a hexagon head and a thread for screwing directly into wood.
-Coach screws are essentially a heavy-duty screw for timber use.
+They’re essentially a heavy-duty screw for timber use.

 Their primary use is generally to fasten heavy timber into position, for example when installing gates and fences.